o3de/o3de.org/content/docs/user-guide/features/gems/reference/gestures.md

 end
 ```

-For more information, see [Input in Amazon Lumberyard](/docs/user-guide/features/interactivity/input/input-intro.md)\.
+For more information, see [Input in Open 3D Engine](/docs/user-guide/features/interactivity/input/input-intro.md)\.